iSci-3A12/climate-change-assignments/assignment-instructions/a2-climate-data.md

 ### Question 2
 Referring to Figure 3, explain what is shown, and what can be inferred from it.
 (100 words or less)

-### Bonus Question (optional):
-What parts of this assignment did you find most difficult (and/or time consuming)?
-What data processing/analysis/presentation methods are you most uncertain about, and would question if you were presented these figures as a reader? (less than 100 words; point form is encouraged.)

 ## 6. Assessment Rubric
 <img src="a2-rubric.png" alt="Assessment rubric" width="700" style="border: 1px solid darkgrey">